hugoledoux/mywebsite/_posts/2015-01-05-rules-happy-latex.md

 {% endhighlight %}

-### 9. You shall not add any commands to change the format until the the paper is finished
+### 9. You shall not add any commands to change the format until the paper is finished

 `\vspace` and `\newpage` are thus forbidden.